– this page as pdf –

 Olive Oils

 Data set on Italian olive oils.
-Several fatty acids have been measured which allow to separate the different regions from Italy.
+Several fatty acids were measured for oils from different regions.

 Data on the 2004 US presidential election.
 Includes polygons of the Counties of the US.
 Data courtesy of GeoVISTA (http://www.personal.psu.edu/users/a/c/acr181/election.html)